PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

 │   ├── transforms  # the online data transforms
 │   └── utils       # all kinds of utility files
 ├── export.py
-├── run-unet.sh     # the script to reproduce our project, including training, validate, infer and deploy ├── tools           # Data preprocess including fetch data, process it and split into training and validation set ├── train.py
+├── run-vnet.sh     # the script to reproduce our project, including training, validate, infer and deploy ├── tools           # Data preprocess including fetch data, process it and split into training and validation set ├── train.py
 ├── val.py